 - 1. All member agencies shall have one vote per agency. - 2.
-In the instance of a tie, the vote of the Chair or acting Chair will be voided to break the tie. - 3.
-Electronic Voting: At the discretion of the Chair, virtual/electronic voting shall be allowed to ease the challenge of making leadership decisions between meetings or when timing or travel is unrealistic for one or more members.
-The voting period and required response date shall be prominently posed in the request for vote. - 4.
-A quorum for the transaction of any business by the CoC Membership shall be a simple majority.
+In the instance of a tie, the vote of the chair or acting chair will be voided to break the tie. - 3.
+Electronic Voting.
+At the chair's discretion, virtual/electronic voting shall be allowed to ease the challenge of making leadership decisions between meetings or when timing or travel is unrealistic for one or more members.
+The voting period and required response date shall be prominently posed in the request for a vote. - 4.
+A quorum for any business transaction by the CoC Membership shall be a simple majority.